- Work on the four remaining identified sites has begun.

 - Slide detection fences to give early warnings of active landslides

 working to increase the reliability of Washington's rail corridor?

 Amtrak Cascades carried approximately 232,000 passengers in 2014 between Seattle and Vancouver, British Columbia.
 Sometimes during the rainy season, service is disrupted by landslides along the northern rail line.
-After each such landslide, passenger trains are halted for 48 hours while tracks are cleared and verified for safety for passenger trains and nearby slopes are evaluated.
+After each such landslide, passenger trains are halted for 48 hours while nearby slopes are evaluated and tracks are cleared and verified for safe passenger train travel.

 Washington state received $16.1 million in federal funding to identify, design and construct slope stabilization projects along tracks from Vancouver, Washington to the Canadian border.
 Based on geotechnical investigations and historical data on landslides, the federally funded landslide mitigation effort for the passenger rail line focuses on the area between Seattle and Everett.